 The breach of MGM Resorts and Caesar’s Entertainment properties in Las Vegas was a high-profile reminder that businesses, regardless of industry, are under attack by cyber criminals.
 Caesar’s Entertainment reported to regulators that on September 7, 2023 they were victims of a cyberattack.
 This resulted in down systems and a leak of sensitive data of their guests, which included driver’s licenses and social security numbers.

 The attack was attributed to the threat actor group Scattered Spider.
 Scattered Spider is well known for using social engineering techniques.
-Once they breach the password, often by contacting a helpdesk and using social engineering, they start using the threat actor technique of “MFA Notification Fatigue” to gain unauthorized access to systems.
+Once they breach the password, often by contacting a helpdesk and using social engineering, they start using the threat actor technique of “MFA (multi-factor authentication) Notification Fatigue” to gain unauthorized access to systems.

 MFA Notification Fatigue Attacks, or MFA Spamming, involves a threat actor bombarding an account owner incessantly with MFA push notifications until the target slips up or is simply worn down psychologically from numerous notifications and approves the login request.
 MFA Fatigue is key to their ability to gain unauthorized access.
 In Caesar Entertainment’s case, the result was a devastating ransomware attack.